update/update/docs/introduction.md

 - [API](#api)
 - [Update](#update)

-## What is update?
+## What is "Update"?

-Update is a new, open-source developer framework for automating updates of any kind to code projects.
+Update is a new, open-source developer framework for automating updates of any kind in code projects.

-* update files that are typically excluded from the automated parts of the software lifecycle, and thus are mostly forgotten about after they're created.
-* fix dates in copyrights, licenses and banners, removing deprecated fields from project manifests, updating settings in runtime config files, preferences in dotfiles, and so on.
 * normalize configuration settings, verbiage, or preferences across all of your projects
+* update files that are typically excluded from the automated parts of the software lifecycle, and are often forgotten about after they're created.
+* fix dates in copyrights, licenses and banners
+* removing deprecated fields from project manifests
+* updating settings in runtime config files, preferences in dotfiles, and so on.

 ## How does it work?